 Low or short serve is the default serve in doubles as it restricts your opponent from playing an attacking shot.
 In singles, the low serve is also frequently used against payers who have the ability to play strong smashes.

-- Hold the racket with backhand grip (For backhand low serve).
+- Hold the racket with a backhand grip (For backhand low serve).

 - Stand just inside of the short service line.